 Mission Goals & Outcomes

-- Prepare students for successful application to accredited supervised practice programs and/or graduate school and to become competent entry level Dietitians.
+- Prepare students for successful application to accredited supervised practice programs and/or graduate school and to become competent, entry level Registered Dietitian Nutritionists.

 - Prepare graduates to continually participate in professional development.